Mutiny

-Mutiny is a revolt among a group of people (typically of a military, of a crew or of a crew of pirates) to oppose, change, or overthrow an organization to which they were previously loyal.
-The term is commonly used for a rebellion among members of the military against an internal force, but it can also sometimes mean any type of rebellion against any force.
-Mutiny does not necessarily need to refer to a military force and can describe a political, economic, or power structure in which there is a change of power.
+Mutiny is a revolt among a group of people (typically of a military or a crew) to oppose, change, or remove their superiors or orders.
+The term is commonly used for insubordination by members of the military against an officer or superior, but it can also sometimes mean any type of rebellion against any force.
+Mutiny does not necessarily need to refer to a military force and can describe a political, economic, or power structure in which subordinates defy superiors.

 During the Age of Discovery, mutiny particularly meant open rebellion against a ship's captain.
-This occurred, for example, during Ferdinand Magellan's journeys around the world, resulting in the killing of one mutineer, the execution of another, and the marooning of others; on Henry Hudson's Discovery, resulting in Hudson and others being set adrift in a boat; and the notorious mutiny on the Bounty.
+This occurred, for example, during Ferdinand Magellan's journeys around the world, resulting in the killing of one mutineer, the execution of another, and the marooning of others; on Henry Hudson's Discovery, resulting in Hudson and others being set adrift in a boat; and the famous mutiny on the Bounty.

+Mutiny is widely considered a serious crime, punishable by imprisonment, penal labour or death.
+Failure to prevent or suppress a mutiny may also be punishable depending on the circumstances; negligent failure may result in dishonourable discharge while wilful failure may bring any punishment including death.
+The UK has passed various Mutiny Acts to establish procedure and punishment, the latest of which is the Armed Forces Act 2006.
+Military mutineers are usually tried at court martial, represented by counsel.
+Pirate captains have been known to mete out punishment ad hoc without due process.